Table Tennis FAQ

 • Footwork is still underdeveloped but starting to improve.

-• Beginning to experiment with angled shots and placements.
+• Beginning to experiment with different serves, angled shots, and placements.

-• New skills unlocked: forehand loop, block, smash; backhand block, punch.
+• New skills unlocked: serve with variation, forehand loop, block, smash; backhand block.

 Gameplay:

-• Can sustain rallies but often lacks control over shot placement and consistency.
+• Can sustain slow rallies but often lacks control over shot placement and consistency.

 • Beginning to develop a sense of shot selection and strategy.